Asteroid mining: Financial feasibility

 Determining financial feasibility is best represented through net present value.
-One requirement needed for financial feasibility is a high return on investments estimating around 30%.
+One requirement needed for financial feasibility is a high return on investment estimating around 30%.
 Example calculation assumes for simplicity that the only valuable material on asteroids is platinum.
-On August 16, 2016, platinum was valued at $1157 per ounce or $37,000 per kilogram.
+On 16 August 2016, platinum was valued at $1157 per ounce or $37,000 per kilogram.
 At a price of $1,340, for a 10% return on investment, 5,575,000 ozt of platinum would have to be extracted for every 1,155,000 tons of asteroid ore.
 For a 50% return on investment 54,750,000 ozt of platinum would have to be extracted for every 11,350,000 tons of asteroid ore.
 This analysis assumes that doubling the supply of platinum to the market (5.13 million ounces in 2014) would have no effect on the price of platinum.
-A more realistic assumption is that increasing the supply by this amount would reduce the price 30–50%.
+An economics-based assessment would conclude increasing the supply of platinum without an obvious increase in demand will drive prices downward.

-The financial feasibility of asteroid mining with regards to different technical parameters has been presented by Sonter and more recently by Hein et al.

-Hein et al. have specifically explored the case where platinum is brought from space to Earth and estimate that economically viable asteroid mining for this specific case would be rather challenging.
+The financial feasibility of asteroid mining with regards to different technical parameters has been presented by Sonter and more recently by Hein et al. They have specifically explored the case where platinum is brought from space to Earth and estimate that economically viable asteroid mining for this specific case would be rather challenging.

 Decreases in the price of space access matter.
-The start of operational use of the low-cost-per-kilogram-in-orbit Falcon Heavy launch vehicle in 2018 is projected by astronomer Martin Elvis to have increased the extent of economically minable near-Earth asteroids from hundreds to thousands.
+The start of operational use of the low-cost-per-kilogram-in-orbit Spacex Falcon Heavy launch vehicle in 2018 is projected by astronomer Martin Elvis to have increased the extent of economically minable near-Earth asteroids from hundreds to thousands.
 With the increased availability of several kilometers per second of delta-v that Falcon Heavy provides, it increases the number of NEAs accessible from 3 percent to around 45 percent.

 Precedent for joint investment by multiple parties into a long-term venture to mine commodities may be found in the legal concept of a mining partnership, which exists in the state laws of multiple US states including California.
 In a mining partnership, "[Each] member of a mining partnership shares in the profits and losses thereof in the proportion which the interest or share he or she owns in the mine bears to the whole partnership capital or whole number of shares."